 What If I’m Living Back in my Home Country?

-During the last six months, many of us are no longer travelling as much as you used to and have returned to our home country.
-In this situation, SafetyWing Nomad Insurance doesn’t provide coverage, as coverage in your home country is limited to 30 days (or 15 days for the USA) out of every 90 days, with your coverage becoming void until you next head back overseas.
+If you’re no longer travelling as much as you used to and have returned to your home country, unfortunately SafetyWing Nomad Insurance will no longer be adequate.
+Coverage in your home country is limited to 30 days (or 15 days for the USA) out of every 90 days, with your coverage becoming void until you next head back overseas.

 To continue meeting your needs, SafetyWing has introduced Remote Health.
 Remote Health is a comprehensive global health insurance product, that covers you in both your home country and around the world, with no maximum stay period in your home country.
-This product offers more comprehensive coverage, including cancer treatment and maternity (with an add-on), plus also covers COVID-19.
+This product offers more comprehensive coverage, including cancer treatment.

-At the moment RemoteHealth is available for over 175 countries around the world, with the two main exceptions being for those nomads whose home country is the USA and Canada.
+At the moment RemoteHealth is available for over 175 countries around the world, with the two main exceptions being for those nomads whose home country is the USA, Canada, Singapore and Hong Kong.
 There is also the limitation that you only have emergency coverage in the USA, Singapore and Hong Kong for up to 30 days, unless you purchase an add-on.